Young-Chin/Young-Chin.github.io/_pages/about.md

   - /about.html
 ---

  I am a second-year M.Sc student at Macau University of Science and Technology ([MUST](https://www.must.edu.mo)), SCSE, majoring in Applied Mathematics and Data Science.
 I obtained my bachelor's degree in Data Science and Big Data Technology from [Foshan University](https://www.fosu.edu.cn).
-Currently, I am working on the research topic of **AIGC Detection** and the applied topics of **AIGC(vision generation)**, including **Realistic human face fusion**, **Controllable video animation**, and its optimization on application and speed.
+Currently, I am working on the research topic of **AIGC Detection** and the applied topics of **AIGC(vision generation)**, including **Realistic human face fusion**, **Controllable video animation**, and its optimization.

  **I am also looking for an interesting and challenging position both in the company and college in 2024 fall.**